juliesymons/juliesymons/GettingStarted.md

       }
     )

-It can be also found [here](https://github.com/hpe-cct/cct-tutorial/blob/master/src/main/scala/tutorial/cogio/BackgroundSubtraction.scala) and at this location in your IDE:
+It can be found at this location in your IDE:
 `./cct-tutorial/src/scala/tutorial/cogio/BackgroundSubtraction.scala`

 The input is an mpeg movie file, `courtyard.mp4`.
 The `ColorMovie` API from **cct-io** (imported as `cogio`) opens the file, creates a sensor, and feeds one frame from the sensor to the *tensor field* `movie` with each step of the *compute graph*.
 The `movie` field is `ColorField` of 2 dimensions, 270 rows by 480 columns with 3 pixels for the color.
 It is converted to a `VectorField` of the same shape.
 Most *operators* work on vector fields, not color fields.